tyrcord/tutils/packages/subx/docs/subx-map.md

 ### set

-Add a Subscription to the list with a specified key.
+Add or update a Subscription to the list with a specified key.
 Will unsubscribe a Subscription when updating a existing key.

 `subxMap.set(key, subscription)`